glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 celebrations: Christmas and New year.
 Why not do a Secret Santa?
 You notify your guests to choose a gift, and to keep it secret.
 And you want to attribute the gift with a draw at the beginning of the lunch.
 But several questions are raised.
 How to organize this draw ?
-Are there identical gifts ?
+Are there identical type of gifts ?

 # Hat-check problem